DomenicScarcella/Hangman/README.md

 # Hangman

 Modified from a Web Dev Simplified project.
-My first attempt at using TypeScript!
+This is my first attempt at using TypeScript!

-Made with Vite.
+Made with Vite (also my first attempt at a Vite app!).

-#To Launch App Locally
+# To Launch App Locally

 npm install

 npm run dev

+# Gameplay

 Hangman can be played by typing on the keyboard or clicking the GUI keys in the app.